Welcome to the BU Exchange Program! This Pre-departure Page is your one-stop-shop for all program related information prior to your arrival in Boston.

 Wire Transfer

-If you do not have an American bank account, you must pay your fees to BU by international wire transfer.
+If you do not have an American bank account, you may pay your fees to BU by international wire transfer.
 Please follow the instructions from Student Accounting Services.

-If you have an American bank account (or if you set one up when you arrive in the U.S.) then you can make electronic payments from that American bank account directly to the Student Link.
+If you have an American bank account (or if you set one up when you arrive in the U.S.) then you can make electronic payments from that American bank account directly to MyBU Student.
 This is the easiest method of payment to BU.
 Please follow these instructions to make your payments.
+Payments are not required before arriving on campus in January.

 American ATMs